-If all is well, the request is turned into a task and is sent into the task queue and a response will be sent back to the user with a task ID.
+If all is well, the request is turned into a task and is sent into the task queue.

 As the task enters the queue, if the worker is not already busy it will consume the task.
 The task then goes through the pipeline.process() function, which accepts the output of the pipeline.verify_input() function and parses it to model-ready data.